-- Direct Conflict Where AAPA is considering a decision in which the interests of a Leader could, in fact or in appearance, be advanced (directly or indirectly through an affiliate or Family Member) or when the Leader's interests could reasonably be viewed as affecting their objectivity or duty of loyalty to AAPA. - 2.
+- 1. Direct Conflict Where AAPA is considering a decision on a transaction or other arrangement in which the interests of a Leader could, in fact or in appearance, be advanced (directly or indirectly through an affiliate or Family Member) or when the Leader's interests could reasonably be viewed as affecting his or her objectivity or duty of loyalty to AAPA.
+Typically, this involves an existing or potential ownership or investment interest in, or compensation arrangements with, any entity whose business or operation has been or will be directly affected by a decision or action of AAPA. - 2.
 Informational Conflict Where AAPA information is provided to a Leader that could, in fact or in appearance, advance the interests of a Leader or potentially be used to harm AAPA. - 3.
 General Duty of Confidentiality Where confidential or proprietary AAPA information is shared with Leaders, Leaders have an obligation only to use the information for AAPA purposes and to refrain from disclosing it.